srid/brain-1/more.md

-# tone deaf color blind
-## from the brain of brandon lucas green
+# Hey 👋 I'm Brandon.
 ![brandon][image-1]
-Hey!
 I’m a product manager & builder, music maker/snob, remote work advocate, writer, husband and DIY enthusiast.
 I live and work in central Massachusetts with my [wife][1] and [dog][2].

 I love digging into the deeply human psychology behind how and why people solve problems, and helping to create more solutions to help people.

 > Get in touch: [Email me][3] | [Instagram][4] | [Twitter][5] | [LinkedIn][6] | [Book a call][7]